CodePadApp/codepad-issues/README.md

 # CodePad Issues
-This is the bug and feature tracker for [codepad.site](https://codepad.site).<br>
+This is the bug / feature tracker for [CodePad](https://codepad.site).

 Most of these issues exist because we need help with squashing bugs, so come and help us find some! 🐛🐜

-For CodePad developers, only post public issues here since anyone can see them 😃
+For CodePad developers, only post issues here that you want anyone to see, since they're visible to the public 😃